Thank you for your interest in contributing to the Jindal Forum for International and Economic Laws (JFIEL)!

 • Contributions must be between 1000-1200 words in length.
 Longer or shorter articles may be submitted and the limit is subject to flexibility based on editorial discretion (case-to-case basis).

-• We request all contributors to send a short biography in the email containing the submission.
+• We request all contributors to send a short biography (one or two lines) in the email containing the submission.

 • All contributions must be submitted along with four to five relevant keywords.